Man Arrested At Homestead Campus For Bringing A Gun To Campus

 In a statement posted on Instagram Monday, the police department said that Richards, who is not currently a student at the College, was wanted for a previous weapons violation at the campus.
 He was spotted on campus Monday afternoon by the school’s public safety department.

-The campus was placed on lock down at approximately 2:55 p.m. while Homestead Police searched for Richards.
+Three days later, the campus was placed on lockdown at approximately 2:55 p.m. while Homestead Police searched for Richards.
 According to the Instagram post, the search ended without incident after police received a phone call from Richards’ attorney who notified them that the suspect would turn himself in.

 At 3:36 p.m, MDC’s emergency notification account on X posted that the lockdown had been lifted: “The situation at Homestead is resolved and deemed safe by College officials.
 Resume normal operations.”

-Richards was booked and processed at the Homestead Police Department headquarters before being transported to Turner Guilford Knight Correctional Center, where he is being held on a $2,650 bond.
+Richards was booked and processed at the Homestead Police Department headquarters before being transported to Turner Guilford Knight Correctional Center where he bonded out.

 To report any public safety issues at Homestead Campus, call (305) 237-5100.